thescripted/website/public/posts/implementing-a-debouncer-function-with-tdd.md

 ![Image Example](../debouncer_example.svg)

-<figcaption style="font-size: 14px; opacity: 0.8; text-align: center;">Example of a debouncer.
-Colored Tiles are function invocation.</figcaption>
+<figcaption style="font-size: 14px; opacity: 0.8; text-align: center;">Debouncer visualized.
+Colored tiles are function invocation.</figcaption>
 <br>
 This method is useful in applications where some operations are potentially expensive.
-For example, querying a search result on every keypress, requesting data over a network, or executing computationally intensive operations can benefit from delaying or rejecting the execution of some requests.
+For example, querying a search result on every key press, requesting data over a network, or executing computationally intensive operations can benefit from delaying or rejecting the execution of some requests.

 ![Trading Example](../tradinggif.gif)